toskumar/blog/micro/aws/solution-architect-associate/ReadMe.md

 * You can have 1 minute intervals by turning on detailed monitoring
 * You can create CloudWatch alarms which trigger notifications

+## Security
+### Web Application Firewall (WAF)
+WAF is a web application firewall that lets you monitor the HTTP and HTTPS requests that are forwarded to Amazon CloudFront an Application Load Balancer or API Gateway

+You can configure conditions such as what IP addresses are allowed to make this request or what query string parameters need to be passed for that request to be allowed.
+Then the application load balancer or CloudFront or API Gateway will either allow this content to be received or to give a HTTP 403 Status Code.
+Behaviors and Protection
+* Allow all requests except the ones you specify
+* Block all requests except the ones you specify
+* Count the requests that match the properties you specify
+* IP addresses that requests originates
+* Country that requests orginate
+* Values in request headers
+* Strings that appears in requests, either specific strings or string that match regular expression (regex) patterns
+* Length of requests
+* Presence of SQL code that is likely to be malicious (known as SQL injection)
+* Presence of a script that is likely to be malicious (known as cross-site scripting)

 ## Utility
 ### Command Line
 Download EC2 key pair to connect EC2 instance and launch ssh console